DaveBenRoberts/TheFallGuy/README.md

 Outer Space --> Blue Skys --> Earth (underground) --> Earth Core (Lava) --> loop back

 When the user scrolls down the page, The "Fall Guy" has a falling animation.
-Whe they scroll up, he has a floating animation.
+When they scroll up, he has a floating animation.
 When there is no scroll, the Fall Guy has a floating animation (re:floats - Still unsure about this, might have an auto scroll going)